storacha/specs/w3-session.md

 The `./update` capability provides functionality roughly equivalent of [`Set-Cookie`][] HTTP header.
 It allows capturing stateful information in the stateless UCAN delegations.

-Capability MAY include arbitrary session information besides `key` which MUST ignored in the context of this specification, or put it differently have no how authorization [session] handling.
+Capability MAY include arbitrary session information besides `key` which MUST be ignored in the context of this specification, or put it differently MUST NOT impact authorization [session] handling.

 [petname]: https://en.wikipedia.org/wiki/Petname
 [ucan mailto]: https://github.com/ucan-wg/ucan-mailto/